Keeping Volunteers Engaged

 - Invite people to do things together with you that will help them learn more.
 Research shows volunteers are often more motivated when they work together rather than alone!

-- For additional ideas to engage new volunteers, see the Bringing New Volunteers Onboard training.
+- For additional ideas to engage new volunteers, see the Getting New Volunteers Engaged training page.

 CCL provides the framework - our volunteers bring the creativity!
 A simple approach to developing roles is to have periodic conversations with your group members and ask questions to check-in about (1) what's motivating them of late, (2) what would they like to contribute within those interest areas, and (3) defining what their next steps might be to achieve those goals.
 Here’s a simple format for defining a role: